 Crowd Synchronisation against Active Directory times out with a load balancer in place

-After upgrading to Crowd 2.7 or higher, you may notice that synchronisations against your Active Directory may fail, with timeouts similar to the following:
+After upgrading to Crowd 2.7 or higher, you may notice that synchronizations against your Active Directory and consequentially login attempts may fail

 - There is a load balancer between Crowd and Active Directory

 There are several possible causes; which may or may not resolve the problem.
 Proceed to the Solution section and verify if they apply to the case and help to resolve the issue.